S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v1/technologies.md

     - To upload a local file to S3: aws s3 cp localfile.txt s3://mybucket/myobject
     - To move an S3 object to a different location: aws s3 mv s3://mybucket/myobject s3://mybucket/newprefix/myobject
     - To delete an S3 object: aws s3 rm s3://mybucket/myobject

+## Container: Docker
+  1. Isolation and Consistency: Docker containers encapsulate applications and their dependencies, ensuring consistent behavior across different environments.
+This isolation prevents conflicts between software components.
+  2. Portability: Containers can run consistently on any platform that supports Docker, whether it’s your local development machine, a cloud server, or a production environment.
+This portability simplifies deployment and reduces compatibility issues.
+  3. Efficient Resource Utilization: Docker containers share the host OS kernel, which makes them lightweight.
+Unlike virtual machines (VMs), containers don’t require a full OS stack for each instance, leading to better resource utilization.
+  4. Rapid Deployment: Docker allows you to create, start, and stop containers quickly.
+This agility is essential for modern development practices like continuous integration and continuous deployment (CI/CD).
+  5. Scalability: Docker containers can be easily scaled horizontally by spinning up multiple instances.
+This flexibility enables efficient handling of varying workloads.
+  6. Version Control: Docker images are versioned, allowing you to track changes and roll back to previous versions if needed.
+This version control simplifies software maintenance.
+  7. Ecosystem and Community: Docker has a vast ecosystem with pre-built images available on Docker Hub.
+The community actively contributes to maintaining and improving these images.
+  8. DevOps Integration: Docker integrates seamlessly with DevOps tools, making it easier to automate deployment, testing, and monitoring processes.